How Peer Support Services Can Transform Your Mental Health Journey-đź’ś

 Emotional and Social Support

-Support networks that offer support from others who have gone through similar lived experiences, like substance use recovery, can help you feel less isolated.
+Support from those who have gone through similar experiences, like substance use recovery, can help you feel less isolated.

-In these programs, you'll receive encouragement from peer recovery coaches, certified peer recovery mentors, and youth peer support services providers who have been in your shoes before, and who are aware of the effects of various mental health conditions.
+In these programs, you'll receive encouragement from peer recovery coaches, certified peer recovery mentors, and youth peer support services.
+These individuals have been in your shoes before, and are aware of the effects of various mental health conditions.

-Research conducted by the Mental Health Services Administration and Michigan Department of Health demonstrates that peer support work and support systems can help to encourage and grow strong relationships.
+Research conducted by the Mental Health Services Administration demonstrate that peer support work can help grow strong relationships.

-Mental health centers like CNS Healthcare in the state of Michigan employ trained care teams that can provide the peer-delivered services and community events that mental health patients need.
+Mental health centers like CNS Healthcare in Michigan employ trained care teams for this reason.
+They can provide the peer-delivered services and community events that mental health patients need.

 No one should have to face recovery alone.

-Whether you're a client over 18 years of age or a minor currently in foster care, peer mentors can help you get access to Trauma-Informed Care throughout treatment programs across various social services, juvenile justice, child welfare, criminal justice systems.
+Whether you're a client over 18 years of age or a minor currently in foster care, peer mentors can help.
+You can get access to Trauma-Informed Care through various social services, juvenile justice, child welfare, and criminal justice systems.

 Empowerment Through Shared Experiences

-Peer support specialists in Macomb County leverage their past lived experiences with serious mental illness or substance abuse to help people feel less alone, and more understood.
-Peer support providers may have faced similar challenges to you, for example, working within the behavioral health system or facing unfair stigma from their community.
+Peer support specialists in Macomb County use their experiences with serious mental illness to help people feel less alone.
+Peer support providers may have faced similar challenges to you.
+For example, working within the behavioral health system or facing unfair stigma from their community.

 Peer support providers help individuals by using structured training from organizations like Mental Health America.
-You'll start to gain skills and grow your confidence by first learning what worked well for others, and then incorporating it into your own recovery.
+You'll gain skills and grow your confidence by learning what worked well for others.
+You can then start weaving it into your own recovery.

-Some peer services groups, like the Veterans support group at CNS, train Veterans or those with developmental disabilities to become peer supporters.
+Some peer services groups train Veterans or those with disabilities to become peer supporters.
 This becomes very beneficial for fellow Veterans and those that struggle with various disabilities who need access to assistance programs specific to their needs.
+Visit the CNS Healthcare Veterans support group for more details.

 How Peer Support Transforms the Mental Health Journey